Materials-Consortia/OPTIMADE/optimade.rst

 The unit is always permanently fixed by the Property Definition.
 Clients and servers that use other units internally thus have to do unit conversions as part of preparing and processing OPTIMADE responses.

-The physical unit of a property, the embedded items of a list, or values of a dictionary, are defined with the field :field:`x-optimade-unit`.
+The physical unit of a property, the embedded items of a list, or values of a dictionary, are defined with the field :field:`x-optimade-unit` with the following requirements:

-This field MUST be given with a non-:val:`null` value both at the highest level in the OPTIMADE Property Definition and in any inner Property Definitions for which the value represented has a physical unit.
+- The field MUST be given with a non-:val:`null` value both at the highest level in the OPTIMADE Property Definition and all inner Property Definitions.
+- If the property refers to a physical quantity that is dimensionless (often also refered to as having the dimension 1) or refers to a dimensionless count of something (e.g., the number of protons in a nucleus) the field MUST have the value :val:`unitless`.
-If the value does not have a unit, e.g., a string representing a chemical formula or an integer counting the number of atoms in the unit cell :field:`x-optimade-unit`: MUST be omitted or given as :val:`null`.
+- If the the property refers to an entity for which the assignment of a unit would not make sense, e.g., a string representing a chemical formula or a serial number the field MUST have the value :val:`inapplicable`.

-A standard set of unit symbols for OPTIMADE is taken from version 3.09 unit database :val:`definition.units` from `GNU units software <https://www.gnu.org/software/units/>`__.
+A standard set of unit symbols for OPTIMADE is taken from version 3.09 unit database :val:`definition.units` from `GNU Units software <https://www.gnu.org/software/units/>`__ located in the file: "definitions.units" in [the GNU Units source distribution version 2.21](http://ftp.gnu.org/gnu/units/).
-If the unit is available in this database, or if it can be expressed as a compound unit expression using these units, the value of :field:`x-optimade-unit` SHOULD be set to the corresponding (compound) string symbol and no further definition be given.
+If the unit is available in this database, or if it can be expressed as a compound unit expression using these units, the value of :field:`x-optimade-unit` SHOULD use the corresponding (compound) string symbol and a corresponding definition refering to the same symbol be given in the field :field:`standard`.

-The GNU units database is found in the file: "definitions.units" in the [Source Distribution](http://ftp.gnu.org/gnu/units/).
-A compound unit expression is created by combining the unit symbols defined in this database separated by a single multiplication :val:`*` or division :val:`/` symbol.
+A compound unit expression based on the GNU Units symbols is created by a sequence of unit symbols separated by a single multiplication :val:`*` symbol.
-The unit symbols can also be suffixed by a single :val:`^` symbol followed by a positive integer to indicate the power of the preceding unit, e.g., :val:`m^3` for cubic meter.
+Each unit symbol can also be suffixed by a single :val:`^` symbol followed by a positive or negative integer to indicate the power of the preceding unit, e.g., :val:`m^3` for cubic meter, :val:`m^-3` for inverse cubic meter.
+(Positive integers MUST not be preceeded by a plus sign.)
 The unit symbols can also be prefixed by one (but not more than one) of the prefixes defined in the database (indicated there by a trailing :val:`-`).
 Furthermore: